tensorfreitas/DCGAN-for-Bird-Generation/README.md

 ## Results

+(Under Construction)

+## Possible Improvements

+If I have some time later I will probably try some of these improvements:

+- Use Wassestein GANs to keep track of the convergence during training.
+- Use the label information to train a better Generator, for example using Auxilliary GANs or Conditional GANs
+- Explore different types of architectures

 ## References
 - Wah C., Branson S., Welinder P., Perona P., Belongie S. “The Caltech-UCSD Birds-200-2011 Dataset.”
 Computation & Neural Systems Technical Report, CNS-TR-2011-001